Work > Cloud rock rainmaking story

 Animation & Editing by Sohan Ariel Hayes

-The project includes extensive elements of Public Art through the engagement of the Nyiyaparli and Martu peoples.
+A traditional story shared by the Martu & Nyiyaparli people adapted for screening at the revitalised Newman Town Square.
 Art is a central part of Aboriginal culture, connecting the past and present, and the land with the people.

 The Nyiyarpali magic men and women were called Marpan.
 When the Marpan were around Newman was much greener place because the Marpan could talk to the cloud rocks if rain was needed.
 The cloud rocks are still there but have been moved.
 Inside these rocks a small cloud had fallen.
 That little cloud could be talked to and would fly up and make rain.
 Even the station owners would call the Marpan when they needed rain to grow feed for their stock.
 The clouds above and rocks below are connected by the little cloud that fell.
 The cloud rocks sat in the river”.